jwlodek/py_cui/docs/DocstringGenerated/Ui.md

  Parameter  | Type  | Doc
 -----|----------|-----
- item_list  |  list of str | list of strings to add as items to the scrollmenu
+ item_list  |  list of Object | list of objects to add as items to the scrollmenu